fuzunist/testing_case/README.md

 ## Recent Updates & Fixes

-### 🔧 Latest Improvements (Aug 3, 2025)
+### 🔧 Latest Improvements (Aug 4, 2025)
+1.  **Simplified and Robust Architecture**: Removed the redundant, multi-layered routing logic between `functions_wrapper.py` and `main.py`.
+All API routing is now cleanly handled within `functions_wrapper.py`, making the architecture more maintainable and easier to understand.
+2.  **Flexible Configuration**: Refactored configuration handling (`config.py`) to use environment variables for key parameters like the AI model's failure rate.
+This moves configuration out of the code, allowing for easier changes in different environments (dev, prod) without requiring a new deployment.
+3.  **Consistent API Responses**: Fixed a critical bug where manually triggering the `scheduleWeeklyReport` endpoint returned an empty response.
+The issue was traced to an inconsistency in how `on_schedule` and `on_request` functions return response objects.
+The wrapper was updated to correctly handle the response from the scheduled function, ensuring all endpoints now return proper JSON responses.
+4.  **Enhanced Error Handling & Bug Fixes**:
+    -   Resolved a `TypeError` in the anomaly detection logic by correcting the class structure in `config.py`.
-1. **Enhanced Error Handling**: Added proper HTTP status code mapping for Firebase errors
+    -   Added proper HTTP status code mapping for Firebase errors.
-2. **Improved Logging**: Added detailed logging for critical code paths.
+5.  **Improved Logging**: Added detailed logging for critical code paths.
-3. **✅ Fixed and Validated Full `pytest` Suite**:
+6.  **✅ Fully Automated Testing**:
+    -   Introduced a `./run-tests.sh` script to fully automate the testing process (emulator startup, test execution, and cleanup).
-    - **Repaired and Validated the Full `pytest` Suite**: The entire test suite is fully operational.
-The weekly report integration test (`test_weekly_report_integration`) was corrected to validate outcomes by directly checking Firestore, ensuring robust testing of scheduled functions.
+    -   The entire test suite is fully operational and passing.
-    - **End-to-End Validation**: All 9 automated `pytest` tests are confirmed to be passing.
-The system has also been manually validated through API calls for successful generation, insufficient funds, invalid inputs, and other core scenarios.
-4. **Validated Features**:
-    - All features from the case study are now covered by automated tests.
+7.  **Fully Automated Setup**:
+    -   The initial data setup is now fully automated via the `--import` flag.
+The `./start-emulator.sh` script now sets up a ready-to-use environment with a single command.

 ---